sayeeda-class/StudentManagementSystem/README.md

 # MyFirstGitProject
 This is my first Git Project.
+Author - Sayeed Unnisa